autotelik/datashift/README.markdown

 ### Features

-Import and Export ActiveRecord models direct to CSV or Excel/OpenOffice (.xls) (JRuby, 1.8.7, REE) (1.9.3 in pipeline)
+Import and Export ActiveRecord models direct to CSV or Excel/OpenOffice (.xls) (JRuby, 1.8.7, REE, 1.9.3)

 You can select which associations to include and for import, set configurable defaults or over rides.

-Create, parse and use Excel/OpenOffice (.xls) documents dynamically from Ruby.
-(JRuby, 1.8.7, REE) (1.9.3 in pipeline)
+Create, parse and use Excel/OpenOffice (.xls) documents dynamically from Ruby (JRuby, 1.8.7, REE, 1.9.3)

 Generate a sample template with headers only.